Tatum Anderson

 United Kingdom

-I'm a fiction writer.
+I'm also a novelist.
 My first novel, Bad Material, was a finalist in the Mslexia Novel Competition 2021, judged by Hilary Mantel, Marianne Tatepo and Jo Unwin.
 I also won a place on the Hachette Grow Your Story 2022 for my novel Mengo Baby.
 I have been highly commended for two novels in the BPA First Novel Award 2020 and Peggy Chapman First Novel Award -Bridport Prize 2020.

 You can reach me at tatumnanderson at gmail.com.
 I am represented by Catherine Cho, @Catkcho of Paper Literary.